aftondowney/grocery_tracker/README.md

 ## Description

 _This app will allow users to track their groceries, using a shopping list and pantry list.
-It will track what items they need and when and what items they currently have._
+It will track what items they need and when and what items they currently have.

+After entering an item into the Shopping List, a user can drag and drop that item into the Pantry List, and vice versa.
+This allows the user to easily track groceries needed and groceries purchased.
+When the user is done with the item, they can drag the item to the trash can in the lower right hand corner to delete it._

 ## Technologies Used

-_jQuery, Bootstrap, Mocha, Chai_
+* jQuery
+* jQuery UI (www.jqueryui.com)
+* Bootstrap
+* Mocha
+* Chai

 ### License

 *MIT License*

-Copyright (c) 2015 **_AD, HB, BP, VR_**
+Copyright (c) 2016 **_AD, HB, BP, VR_**